 7. Helping the heartburn

-Mums to be who’ve never suffered from indigestion before can be surprised when they get it badly during pregnancy.
+Mums-to-be who’ve never suffered from indigestion before can be surprised when they get it badly during pregnancy.
 It’s caused by the valve between your stomach and the tube leading to it relaxing during pregnancy due to hormonal changes.
 This means stomach acid can pass into the tube and cause the burning feeling.
-In later stages of pregnancy, your growing uterus can press on your stomach and make the problem worse (NHS, 2017e).
+In later stages of pregnancy, your growing uterus can press on your stomach and make the problem worse (NHS, 2020e).

 It can come on when you’re going to bed, or you might even wake up with it in the middle of the night.
-Try to avoid spicy foods or eating too much at one meal, especially near bedtime.
+Some people find avoiding spicy foods or eating too much at one meal can help, especially near bedtime.
 Eating little and often is the name of the game in the later stages of pregnancy, and try not to eat in a rush.

-It can also help to raise the head of your bed by 10 to 15cm, or sleep propped up on lots of pillows (NHS, 2017e).
+It can also help to raise the head of your bed by 10 to 15cm, or sleep propped up on lots of pillows (NHS, 2020e).
 If it won’t go away and stops you sleeping, ask your GP or midwife for advice.
-Your heartburn may not be completely relieved by medication but your doctor or midwife can prescribe an antacid that is safe during pregnancy (NHS, 2017e).
+Your heartburn may not be completely relieved by medication but your doctor or midwife can prescribe an antacid that is safe during pregnancy (NHS, 2020e).